 It is likely that some adhesion products will be more suited to some sites than others.
-In our opinion patient registries should be established.
-These should provide more useful long term data on outcomes for patients.
+Ideally, patient registries where long term patient data can be captured should be established.

 Chronic pelvic pain affects nearly 15% of women aged between 18 and 50.
 The treatment of chronic pelvic pain is emerging as a multidisciplinary speciality.
 This means a team of pain specialists, anaesthesiologists, neurologists, urologists, general surgeons, physical therapists, gynaecologists and nurses working in a coordinated manner to achieve maximum benefit for the patient.